I wanted to make Egg Foo Yuong.

 - Heat the butter or margarine in a 10-inch or 12-inch saute pan until foamy.
 Spoon ¼ cupfuls * of matzo mixture into the hot pan with melted butter or margarine..like you would potato latkes.
 Cook each side for about 1 minute.
 Serve hot with jam, jelly, or your favorite syrup.
 Forget those and sprinkle with salt, if Susan is around.

 - In a large sauce pan, combine the chopped strawberries, sugar and water.
 Cook on medium heat until the strawberry chunks are floating in a lot of liquid.
-Strain the strawberry juice into a clean sauce pan and cook down (reduce) until thickened to pancake syrup consistency.
+Strain the strawberry juice into a clean sauce pan, stir in the maple syrup if using, and cook down (reduce) until thickened to pancake syrup consistency.
 Add cooked berry chunks back into syrup, if desired, and/or just cut up fresh strawberries and top matzo brei and syrup with them.